Lunar and Planetary Institute: Summer intern programs

 The LPI hosts a Summer Intern Program providing undergraduates an opportunity to participate in cutting-edge research in the planetary sciences.
 LPI Summer Interns work one-on-one with scientists at the LPI or at the Johnson Space Center to complete research projects of current interest.
 The Summer Intern Program allows participants to experience a real research environment, to learn from leading planetary scientists, and to preview careers in research.

 From 2008 through 2013, the LPI also hosted a Lunar Exploration Summer Intern Program designed to evaluate possible landing sites for robotic and human exploration missions.
 Interns worked with LPI scientific staff and other collaborators.
 The program was open to graduate students in geology, planetary science, and related fields, and undergraduates with at least 50 semester hours of credit.
 In 2015, a new Exploration Science Summer Intern Program was established, building on the success of the previous program, but with a broader scope that includes both the Moon and near-Earth asteroids.

 Meetings

-The LPI organizes and sponsors a number of planetary science workshops and conferences throughout the year in both domestic and international locations, including the annual Lunar and Planetary Science Conference.
+The LPI organizes and sponsors a number of planetary science workshops and conferences throughout the year in both domestic and international locations, including the annual Lunar and Planetary Science Conference (LPSC).
 This important five-day meeting held in the Houston area in March brings together international specialists in petrology, geochemistry, geophysics, geology, and astronomy to present scientific findings in planetary science.
 The LPSC dates back to the days of the Apollo program and the early meetings focusing on the study of the lunar samples.
 After over 50 years, this conference continues to thrive, drawing planetary scientists and researchers from around the world.